- Daring style

-The IIHS awards it a Top Safety Pick, and may upgrade that now that the Palisade gets standard LED headlights.
+The IIHS awards it a Top Safety Pick+.
 The NHTSA measured five-star safety in front- and side-impact collisions, and gave the Palisade five stars overall.

 Every Palisade has automatic emergency braking, active lane control, and rear parking sensors.
 On versions above base, the Palisade can gain blind-spot monitors, a head-up display, a surround-view camera system, front parking sensors, and blind-spot cameras that feed their video to the instrument cluster.

 The 2021 Palisade outscores other three-row SUVs with coverage, conveniences, and connectivity.

 The Palisade may not offer many options—packages are the way to gain features, take them all or leave them—but it runs the table on features.
 For its warranty, value, infotainment, and standard gear, we give it a 9.

 Whether it’s a Palisade SE, SEL, Limited, or Calligraphy, Hyundai’s largest crossover comes with active safety features, an 8.0-inch touchscreen with Apple CarPlay and Android Auto compatibility, 18-inch wheels, eight-passenger seating, cloth upholstery, and front-wheel drive.
 All-wheel drive costs less than $2,000 extra.
 LED headlights now are standard in 2021, as is wireless Apple CarPlay and Android Auto compatibility.
 Drivers can project their voices through the speakers to third-row kids—or shut off speakers to the rear seats for quiet time.